nkdAgility/NKDAgility.com/site/content/resources/blog/2015/2015-12-16-access-denied-orchestration-plan-build/index.md

 ---
+title: Access denied for orchestration plan on Build
+date: 2015-12-16
+author: MrHinsh
 id: "11411"
-title: "Access denied for orchestration plan on Build"
-date: "2015-12-16"
-categories:
-  - "install-and-configuration"
-tags:
-  - "build"
-  - "tfs"
-coverImage: "clip_image004-4-4.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "access-denied-orchestration-plan-build"
+slug: access-denied-orchestration-plan-build
 aliases:
 - /blog/access-denied-orchestration-plan-build
+tags:
+- build
+- tfs
+categories:
+- install-and-configuration
+coverImage: clip_image004-4-4.png

 ---

 I was trying to setup a Build Agent within one of my current customers.
 They do over 1 million builds a year through Team City and I need to demonstrate that the new TFS build system is awesome before they will consider it.
 So it never instils confidence when you get an error…